Satisfactory Academic Progress and Academic Probation Policy

 The student is removed from academic probation if he or she is making satisfactory progress at the end of a probationary semester.
 The Assistant Dean for Academic Programs informs the student and advisor of this action.

 A student may remedy the situation for which probation was imposed by:

 - bringing one’s GPA to the required level.

 - satisfactorily repeating a required course in which a D,F, or incomplete was received.
-A grade of “W” will replace the D or F. The new grade will appear with the course in the semester it was re-taken
+A grade of “W” or "WF" will replace the D or F. The new grade will appear with the course in the semester it was re-taken

 - satisfactorily completing the following semester’s work, if less than 75% of the coursework in the previous semester was completed